we3collective/we3.co/README.md

-# gatsby
+# WE3 landing page

-Needs Node 16
+Requires Node 16

 To deploy:
 `npm run deploy`